Kato meets Bakry-\'Emery: Introduction

 The paper is organised as follows.
 In Section \ref{TC}, we recall the Bakry-\'Emery condition, time changes, and the aforementioned transformation rule.
 Section \ref{pfA} is devoted to proving Theorem \ref{Maintheo}.
 We give consequences of this theorem for complete Riemannian manifolds in Section \ref{consman} and for limit spaces in Section \ref{conslim}.

 \textbf{Acknowledgments:} The authors are partially supported by the ANR grant ANR-17-CE40-0034: CCEM.
 The first author is also partially supported by the ANR grant ANR-18-CE40-0012: RAGE.
 The third author has been supported by Laboratoire de Mathématiques Jean Leray via the project Centre Henri Lebesgue ANR-11-LABX-0020-01, by Fédération de Recherche Mathématiques de Pays de Loire via the project Ambition Lebesgue Loire, and by the Research Foundation – Flanders (FWO) via the Odysseus II programme no.~G0DBZ23N.
 The authors are also grateful to Mathias Braun, Chiara Rigoni and Christian Rose for helpful comments on a preliminary version of the paper.
+Lastly, the authors express their gratitude to the anonymous reviewer for constructive suggestions.